 Interaction variants are always nested under another variant, hence why you see that nesting in the variant switcher.
 This is because you may want for instance a different hover effect for different variants—e.g. a Button’s Blue variant might have a bluish hover color while a Button’s Red variant might have a reddish hover color.

 Projects consist of more than just components—another important building block of designs and design systems is the style token.

 Plasmic currently supports color tokens.
 Under the left Assets tab, you should first see a list of all the color tokens in the project.

 The various elements that make up the UI reference these color tokens rather than directly specifying a raw color value, which ensures consistent use of color throughout the design.

-Below style tokens, you can see the list of style mixins, which are essentially reusable bundles of style settings.
-Whereas a color token is a simple value like “#0070a0,” and doesn’t care whether it’s used as a background color or text color, a mixin might specify that the background color should be “#0070a0,” and also that a certain drop shadow should be used and the content should be centered.
-Basically, anything that you can set in the right sidebar can be moved into a reusable mixin.
+Below style tokens, you can see the list of style presets, which are essentially reusable bundles of style settings.
+Whereas a color token is a simple value like “#0070a0,” and doesn’t care whether it’s used as a background color or text color, a style preset might specify that the background color should be “#0070a0,” and also that a certain drop shadow should be used and the content should be centered.
+Basically, anything that you can set in the right sidebar can be moved into a reusable style preset.

 Now let’s take a trip to the dark side!
 Switch to the second arena and click into the TodoApp component.

 Note that this is the exact same component as the TodoApp component in the first arena; we’re simply looking at a different variant.